AlaaAnani/certified-attributions/README.md

       - Shape: `(5, n, 1, H, W)` where `n` = number of noisy samples per image.
 - `<model>` is a model identifier (e.g., `resnet18`, `vit_b_16`)

-## 🧪 Demo 2, Step 2: Certify attributions
+## Step 2: Load samples and certify attributions

 Once noisy attributions are cached (all expected outputs "✅" are successfully generated), the next step is to certify the **LRP** attribution maps.